albrow/zoom/README.md

 ------------------

 Zoom was first started in 2013.
 It is well-tested and going forward the API will be relatively stable.
-We are closing in on Version 1.0.
+However, it is not actively maintained and there are some known performance issues with queries that use more than one filter.

 At this time, Zoom can be considered safe for use in low-traffic production applications.
-However, as with any relatively new package, it is possible that there are some undiscovered bugs.
-Therefore we would recommend writing good tests, reporting any bugs you may find, and avoiding using Zoom for mission-critical or high-traffic applications.
+However, I would recommend that you look at more actively maintained alternatives.

 Zoom follows semantic versioning, but offers no guarantees of backwards compatibility until version 1.0.
 We recommend using a dependency manager such as